avalsoff/get-haskell/README.md

-# Get Programming with Haskell
+# Get Programming with Haskell book
+Get Programming with Haskell book